-When migrating user mailboxes from Exchange 2013 to 2016, it requires good amount of time on preparing your deployment and upgrade.
-This is where, you exactly need a focused solution – a third-party Exchange migrator to help you smoothly overcome the unforeseen migration challenges without any Exchange downtime and disruptions.
+Migration from Exchange 2013 to 2016 requires a lot of time.
+That is why you need a dedicated solution – a third-party Exchange migrator to help you smoothly overcome the unforeseen migration challenges without any Exchange downtime and disruptions.

-Kernel Migrator for Exchange is a reliable third-party Exchange migration solution that provides an automated tool to effortlessly perform the Exchange migrations between two same and cross forest environments.
+Kernel Migrator for Exchange is a reliable third-party Exchange migration solution that effortlessly performs Exchange migrations in intra-forest and cross-forest environments.

 To read other parts in this series, go to: